DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 If active (typically if no cabinet config file exists), automatic cabinet configuration numbers the detected and created output controllers resp. their related LedWizEquivalent toys as follows:

 * For LedWiz unit 1-16, the framework creates one LedWizEquivalent per unit having the same number as the LedWiz (LedWiz nr. = LedWizEquivalent nr. = ini file number).
-* For PacLed64 units (max 4 supported), the framework creates 2 LedWizEquivalentToys per unit to cover all 64 outputs.
-The numbering for those LedWizEquivalent starts at 20, so PacLed64 id 1 can be accessed through LedWizEquivalents numbered 20, PacLed id 2 uses 21and so on.
+* For PacLed64 units (max 4 supported), the framework creates LedWizEquivalentToys with 64 outputs.
+The numbering for those LedWizEquivalent starts at 20, so PacLed64 id 1 can be accessed through LedWizEquivalent 20, PacLed id 2 uses 21 and so on.

 \subsection inifiles_manualcabinetconfig Manual cabinet configuration